 Zuuma from Revolution and Evolution-R is even worse.
 His reason for wanting to kill Lina is because she killed the group of bandits who killed his wife.

-To elaborate: His brother was ordered to kill his entire family to save his village from civil war and prevent a world war that would've killed thousands of innocents all over the continent.
-Only the three village elders even knew about that.
-After he found out about that, Sasuke promptly decided to massacre every man, woman and child in the village, including dozens of people who used to be his friends/family substitutes/ mentors, in other words, genocide, just because they owe their lives to what was done to him, who cares if many of them value and love him way more than he ever deserved, or if they weren't born yet when it happened?
-Needless to say, neither his allies nor random innocents who are just doing their job are safe anymore.
+Sasuke Uchiha of Naruto finds out his brother was ordered to kill his entire family to save his village from civil war and prevent a world war that would've killed thousands of innocents all over the continent.
+Only the three village elders even knew about that, but Sasuke decides every man, woman and child in the village, including dozens of people who used to be his friends/family substitutes/ mentors, have to die because they owe their lives to what was done to him.

 In One Piece, Duval targets Sanji, who has never met him before, because the poorly drawn composite illustration of him happens to look like him, resulting in Duval being attacked by Marines and bounty hunters who are looking for Sanji (interestingly enough, not over the crimes Duval actually committed).